 Our hemp is dried naturally under controlled conditions.
 This prevents the growth of microorganisms and has a strong effect on the quality of our product.

 Dried hemp is stored in premises specially designed for this purpose and in accordance with the principles and guidelines of good manufacturing practice.

-Our laboratory determines the cannabinoid and terpenoid content/ratio of hemp material and analyses the plant’s microbiological suitability.
+Our lab determines the cannabinoid content of hemp and analyses the plant’s microbiological suitability.

 The process of extracting cannabinoids and other beneficial agents is carried out in accordance with the principles and guidelines of good manufacturing practice in the pharmaceutical industry.
 Supercritical carbon dioxide is used as the extraction solvent.